staillansag/wm-projects/projects/msrjdbc/README.md

 ```

 Note: the JDBC polling interval is set to 300 seconds, so you will have to wait a few minutes before seing the value in the target table.

+## Automated deployment

+A Jenkinsfile is provided to build the Docker image, push it to Dockerhub and trigger the restart of the K8S pods to take into account the new docker image.